wizzat/arsimto/README.md

 Examples / Tutorial
 ===================

-If you run "arsimto -h" you will get a verbose help output including "Examples" commands that, when run in order, will create a very simple datacenter.
+If you run `arsimto -h` you will get a verbose help output including "Examples" commands that, when run in order, will create a very simple datacenter.
 Here we will do a slightly more-complex real-world setup with more assets.
 All the following happens in a Linux BASH shell.
 Let's begin by creating a number of